 To change the alternate system boot order on your Surface Pro 3:

-- In the UEFI settings menu, you will see Configure Alternate System Boot Order as below:
+- In the BIOS settings menu, you will see Configure Alternate System Boot Order as below:

 - Select the option and choose one of the following options: